 You will be instructed about where to wait for the duration of the surgery.
 Be sure to eat throughout the day and take care of your own health needs.

-For you as a caregiver, the waiting time between preparing the person for surgery to arrival in the recovery room can feel like an eternity.
+For you as a caregiver, the waiting time can feel like an eternity.
 Bring distractions such as books, magazines (these are not as available in hospital waiting rooms as they used to be!), crossword puzzles, knitting—whatever can distract you as you wait for updates about the person you are caring for.